sfkroboticscourse/SFK_RoboticsCourse/command_line/sfkrobotics_week1_recap.md

 The ability to write scripts is extremely powerful, as you can automate tasks that would be difficult or cumbersome to do by hand.
-We'll walk you through downloading a shell script written by Eshed, then we'll go line by line and explain what's happening.
+We'll walk you through downloading a shell script written by Eshed Margalit (Stanford Neuroscience PhD, 2021), then we'll go line by line and explain what's happening.

 **What will this script do?** The script creates 4 new directories: "week_3",